Iconic Zaheen Tahira passes away

 Talking to Geo News, noted TV actor Behroz Sabzwari said he met her a few days ago at her home and she was happy to see him.
 She was like mother to me, Sabzwari said.
 Sabzwari had co-starred with the legendary actress in Khuda Ki Basti.
 Another senior TV star, Qawi Khan paid glowing tributes to her.
 "Tahira was the senior-most actress in our industry and was a wonderful person and an equally amazing artist."

-Her funeral will be held today (July 10) after Asr prayers after Masjid Ibrahimi, Block A, North Nazimabad.
+Her funeral will be held today (July 10) after Asr prayers after Masjid Ibrahimi, Block A, North Nazimabad, Karachi.

 KARACHI: Veteran and one of the most senior drama actresses, Zaheen Tahira, passed away on Tuesday, her family confirmed, two weeks after she was admitted to the intensive care unit following a major cardiac arrest on June 23.